On classification of (self-dual) higher-spin gravities in flat space: Low-derivative chiral higher-spin theories

+This is a simple consequence of the symmetry of the corresponding amplitude, which is also seen from the three products of couplings in \eqref{small_crystal_2d} that contribute to the same holomorphic constraint. \item An affine transformation of the helicities:

-What we mean is that a solution can have some of the helicities $\lambda_i$ as free parameters and two solutions that differ by an affine integer-valued transformation of these free parameters should be considered equivalent. \end{itemize}
+What we mean is that a solution can have some of the helicities $\lambda_i$ as free parameters and two solutions that differ by an affine integer-valued transformation of these free parameters should be considered equivalent.\footnote{We just mean that, for example, if the classification contains theories with helicities $\lambda,\lambda+1,\lambda+2$ and $2\lambda'-1,2\lambda',2\lambda'+1$ for any $\lambda$, $\lambda'$, then this is the same solution (parameterised by $\lambda=2\lambda'-1$).} \end{itemize}

 \paragraph{Observations and simple solutions.} Here, we present some general observations that enable us to readily recover known solutions and identify new ones.

 First, HS-SDGR is a well-defined theory.
 It contains all higher-spin fields and all possible chiral two-derivative couplings, and is thus defined by the largest possible crystal.
 Moreover, starting from a seed containing only even helicities, we will never generate odd ones.
 Conversely, it is not possible to construct a theory with only odd helicities.
 This tells us that HS-SDGR admits a consistent truncation to the even-helicity sector.